nbicocchi/ooprogramming/README.md

 * [YouTube IntelliJ](https://www.youtube.com/c/intellijidea/videos)
 * [YouTube PyCharm](https://www.youtube.com/c/PyCharmIDE/videos)

+## Slack channel
+Slack is a simpler way to talk, share files, and work together.
+During the course, please use this tool instead of emails for asking questions and discuss exercises and home projects.
+Click [here](https://join.slack.com/t/dief-oop/shared_invite/zt-na1y647q-77XqQ1Atv60cH0XrkuMa8A) for joining Slack.

 ## Slides, code examples
 Slides, and code examples can be found here and downloaded using git: